each/draft-aname/draft-ietf-dnsop-aname.md

 An ANAME's sibling address records are under the control of ANAME processing (see (#primary)) and are not first-class records in their own right.
-They MAY exist in zone files, but they may be altered by ANAME processing.
+They MAY exist in zone files, but they can subsequently be altered by ANAME processing.

 ANAME records MAY freely coexist at the same owner name with other RR types, except they MUST NOT coexist with CNAME or any other RR type